StamusNetworks/SELKS/README.rst

 * https://your.selks.IP.here/log/ - Kibana and click the folder icon for a list of dashboards

 You need to authenticate to access to the web interface.
 The default user/password is the same as for local access: ``selks-user/selks-user``.
-Don't forget to credentials at first login.
+Don't forget to change credentials at first login.
 You can do that by going to ``Account settings`` in the top left dropdown menu of Scirius.